trichains/ChatChains/README.md

-# BotChains
+# ChatChains
- um chatbot utilizando a API do GPT
+ um chatbot que utiliza a API do GPT